stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 ## What’s Next

 Thank you for taking a break from the AI news buzz to delve into what we're up to with Runme and Dagger.
 I am both incredibly grateful for the opportunity to guest contribute to Dagger's blog and love everything about the ecosystem Dagger is building.
+Check out the [Runme for Dagger guide](https://docs.runme.dev/guide/dagger) in the docs for more details.
 If you have any questions, feel free to find Sebastian on [Runme's Discord server](https://discord.gg/runme) (aka 'sourishkrout') or [create a GitHub issue](https://github.com/runmedev/runme/issues/new).

 By the way, it's super easy to get started with Dagger Shell inside of Runme, just create a file, e.g., called [`shell.dag`](https://github.com/runmedev/vscode-runme/blob/main/dagger/notebook/shell.dag), where the Runme extension will auto-select Dagger Shell as your preferred notebook shell.